 Like a farmer needs a piece of land for cultivation, an artist needs its own space to nurture its creativity.
 In a country, where contemporary theatre is still in its infancy, where practising theatre is considered a taboo in many parts, where the very word “Theatre” creates the image of cinema hall, we strongly felt the need for a space where the artist and people can meet each other.

-“Salle de Jeanne d’Arc” also called “Pathe-Cine Familial” – an 80 year old French Cinema Theatre with a cemetery and a school as its neighbours, crossed our lives at the right moment infusing fresh oxygen to Indianostrum when we were at the verge to cease without a space to work in 2011.
-Here, we should thank Rev.Father and dignitaries of Our Lady of Angels Church, who had agreed to provide the “Salle de Jeanne d’Arc” to us when we went with the request of converting the Cinema Hall to a performance theatre.
+In 2011, “Salle de Jeanne d’Arc” also known as “Pathe-Cine Familial” – an 80 year old French Cinema Theatre with a cemetery and a school as its neighbours, crossed our lives at the right moment infusing fresh oxygen to Indianostrum when we were at the verge of perishing without a space to work.
+We cannot thank enough Reverend Father and dignitaries of Our Lady of Angels Church, who had agreed to offer the Salle de Jeanne d’Arc to us for our pursuit of theatre.

-On 1st January 2012, Indianostrum stepped inside “Pathe-Cine Familial” carrying broom sticks, paint brushes and dreaming eyes.
-Sadanam P.V.Balakrishnan, Gave life to our newly built stage through his performance on March 28th.
-In 2012, we managed to have around 60 public performances at the theatre.
+On the 1st of January 2012, Indianostrum stepped inside Pathe-Cine Familial carrying broom sticks, paint brushes and eyes full of dreams.
+Sadanam P.V.Balakrishnan, gave life to our newly built stage through his wonderful performance.
+In the year 2012, we managed to have around 60 public performances at the theatre.